A growing number of fatal car crashes are linked to drug use

 The research found that the simultaneous use of multiple drugs is becoming more common.
 Of the drivers killed in crashes in 2016 who were found to be using alcohol, 49 percent also tested positive for drugs.

-“Alcohol-impaired driving and drug-impaired driving can no longer be treated as separate issues,” said Ralph Blackman, President and CEO of Responsibility.org, a Virginia-based non-profit focused on drunk driving.
+“Alcohol-impaired driving and drug-impaired driving can no longer be treated as separate issues,” said Ralph Blackman, president and CEO of Responsibility.org, a Virginia-based nonprofit focused on drunken driving.
 While the use of alcohol by motorists was responsible for 28 percent of all U.S. traffic fatalities in 2016, Blackman said, “We have to think about the combination of substances drivers are often putting into their systems at the same time.”

 “Research has demonstrated the potential of marijuana to impair driving-related skills,” NHTSA advised Congress in a report last July, while noting that it can be difficult to determine when a driver using marijuana is unfit to be behind the wheel.
 It also questioned the accuracy of tests used to determine how much THC — the active ingredient in cannabis — is in the blood.